Somek & Associates' Amanda Agbebi, Quality Assurance & Training Lead (Liability),...

 - To speak to one of the team, an expert, or for more information please contact us

 Make an enquiry

 PG Dip Occupational Therapy, MSc Gerontology

-I qualified as an Occupational Therapist in 1998, and have specialised within physical disability primarily working with adults and older people that have complex multi-pathology.
-This work requires both a breadth and depth of knowledge in a wide variety of clinical areas and has involved both acute and long term conditions which might include both physical and mental health diagnosis.
+I qualified as an Occupational Therapist in 1998 and have specialised within physical disability, primarily working with adults and older people who have complex multi-pathology.
+This work requires both a breadth and depth of knowledge in a wide variety of clinical areas and has involved both acute and long term conditions, which might include both a physical and mental health diagnosis.
 I am a highly specialised therapist especially in determining complex equipment and care needs.
-I have a special interest in Dementia and Cognitive Impairment and in determining Capacity and Best Interest decisions.
+I have a special interest in dementia and cognitive impairment and in determining capacity and best interest decisions.

-I am currently working as a Senior Lecturer in Occupational Therapy, teaching at both undergraduate and post graduate levels on interdisciplinary programmes.
-Lecturing has further developed my knowledge in a wide breadth of topics including anatomy and physiology, occupational science theory which has been enhanced further by supporting student’s research projects at both undergraduate and post graduate levels.
+I am currently working as an Independent practitioner and previously was employed as a senior lecturer in Occupational Therapy.
+Lecturing has developed my knowledge in a wide breadth of topics including anatomy and physiology, occupational science theory, which has been enhanced further by supporting students' research projects at both undergraduate and post graduate levels.

 As a newly qualified OT, I worked as a basic grade occupational therapist within Hounslow and Spelthorne Mental Health Trust within an assessment day hospital, assessing clients’ potential for rehabilitation and care needs for discharge back into the community from January 1999 until July 1999.
 I then returned to Wokingham Social Services in July 1999 as an occupational therapist care manager providing assessments for a variety of complex diagnosis.
 This involved the provision of both major and minor adaptations, assessing and organising complex care packages.